 Traveling with a wheelchair or with someone who uses a mobility device can mean running into barriers; however, those barriers should not stop your group from enjoying a well-earned vacation.
 This list breaks down how to have a wheelchair-friendly vacation with as few surprise issues as possible.

-Whether for personal accommodations or a family member, the first thing you’ll want to do is call ahead at each of the places you plan to stay.
-Some destinations will list available accommodations on their website, but you may have to reserve rentable wheelchairs.
+The first thing you’ll want to do is research each of the places you plan to stay.
+There are websites like Ablevu that provide guidance on accessible places and some destinations will list available accommodations on their website.
 Also, accessible rooms are sometimes on a first-come-first-serve basis, if available at all.
 Reaching out to confirm that the hotel or destination can arrange for your stay will prevent last-minute rebooking or lost deposits.

 Among the things you’ll want to ask about is the width of doorways: not just in bedrooms, but for all the entry points you can think of, from bathrooms to exhibit halls.
 Not every destination will meet the ADA standard of a 32-inch-wide doorway.
 If the business informs you that they have automatic doors, ask what style of door they have, as not all automatic doors can accommodate mobility devices.